 Do adjustable drivers help with a slice?

-If you already own an adjustable driver like the Ping G410 you’ll know you can move the weights around to encourage a draw.
+If you already own an adjustable driver like the Ping G440 SFT you'll know you can move the weights around to encourage a draw.
 To reduce your slice move as much of the weight as you can towards the heel of the golf club.

 This will move the centre of gravity closer to the hosel and speed up the rate at which the club face closes during your downswing.
 The result will be a squarer impact, less side spin on the ball and straighter drives.